-(Mark one) x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the quarterly period en nded March 31, 2019. o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE ACT OF 1934 For the transition period fr rom to Commission File Nun nber 001-37468 AppFolio , Inc. (Exact name of registrant as Delaware 26-0359894 (S tate of incorporation or organization) (I.R.S.
-Employer Identification No.) 50 Castilian Drive Santa Barbara, California 93117 (A ddress of principal executive offices) (Zip Code) (805) 364- 6093 (Registrant's telephone numb er, including area code) N/A (Former name, former address and former fi scal year, if changed since last report) by Section 13 or 15(d) of the Securities Exchange Act of 1934 during and (2) has been subject to such filing requirements for the past 90 days. of Regulation S-T (§232.405 of this chapter) during the precede s corporate Website, if any, every Interactive Data File required to be ling 12 months (or for such shorter period that the registrant was req r, a non-accelerated filer, a smaller reporting company or an emerging ing company" and "emerging growth company" in Rule 12b-2 of the ~ ~ Large accelerated filer x Accelerated filer 0 Non-accelerated filer ☐ (Do not check if a smaller reporting compared) ny) Smaller reporting company 0 Emerging growth company 0 accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES o NO x
+(Mark one) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2019. \square Transition report pursuant to Section 13 or 15(d) of the Sec CURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Num ber 001-37468 AppFolio Inc (Exact name of registrant as s j Delaware 26-0359894 (State of incorporation or organization) (I.R.S.
+Employer Identification No.) 50 Castilian Drive 93117 Santa Barbara, California (Address of principal executive offices) (Zip Code) (805) 364-6 093 (Registrant's telephone numbe r, including area code) N/A (Former name, former address and former fis cal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by 12 months (or for such shorter period that the registrant was required to file such reports), a \Box Indicate by check mark whether the registrant has submitted electronically and posted on its posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the precede and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporti (Check one): Large accelerated filer Accelerated filer Non-accelerated filer $\ \square$ (Do not check if a smaller reporting compan y) Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to us accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box se the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 c of the Exchange Act).
+Yes □ No ⊠